Caroline Alexander (author)

 Caroline Alexander is an American author, classicist and filmmaker.
 She is the author of the best-selling Skies of Thunder, The Endurance, The Bounty, and other works of literary non-fiction.
-In 2015, she published an acclaimed translation of Homer's Iliad, the first English translation of an Homeric poem by a woman.
+In 2015, she published a translation of Homer's Iliad, the first English translation of an Homeric poem by a woman.

 Alexander is also a writer and producer of documentaries such as The Endurance (based upon her book of the same title) and Tiger Tiger.

 Personal life and education

-Born March 13, 1956, in the United States of British parents, Alexander grew up in North Florida, but travelled widely, living in the West Indies, Italy, England, Ireland, and the Netherlands.
+Born March 13, 1956, in the United States to British parents, Alexander grew up in North Florida, but travelled widely, living in the West Indies, Italy, England, Ireland, and the Netherlands.
 She began her classical studies at Florida State University in her senior year of high-school.
 In 1977, among the first class of female Rhodes Scholars, she attended Somerville College, Oxford, taking her degree in Philosophy and Theology.

 Between 1982 and 1985, she established a small department of classics at the University of Malawi, in south-central Africa.
 Following this, she obtained her doctorate in Classics at Columbia University, as a Mellon Fellow in the Humanities.
 A competitive athlete, Alexander helped open the sport of Modern Pentathlon to women, and was a US Modern Pentathlon World Team alternate (1982).

 Career

 Alexander began her career as a freelance writer while in graduate school, and subsequently has published widely on subjects ranging from Antarctic exploration, travels in central Africa, tigers, butterfly poachers, ancient history, lost treasure, Xanadu, and military subjects such as shell shock and blast-induced neurotrauma.
 She has published two New York Times best-sellers (The Endurance, The Bounty).

 Alexander was a Contributing Writer for National Geographic Magazine for many years, and has also written for The New Yorker, Outside and Smithsonian among other publications; her work has appeared in a number of anthologies of literary non-fiction.

-Her National Geographic Magazine cover story, “The Invisible War on The Brain,” was praised for exploring the effects of blast-induced trauma on modern soldiers, and nominated for a Kavli Science Journalism Award.
+Her National Geographic Magazine cover story, "The Invisible War on The Brain", was praised for exploring the effects of blast-induced trauma on modern soldiers, and nominated for a Kavli Science Journalism Award.

 Alexander is a member of the American Philological Association, the Royal Geographical Society, the Explorer's Club, and the Directors Guild of America.